 41 The apostles left the Sanhedrin, rejoicing because they had been counted worthy of suffering disgrace for the Name.Acts 5:17-41

-We can see that the Jewish leaders went to great lengths to stop this new belief.
+Observe how the Jewish leaders went to great lengths to stop this new belief.
 These initial controversies occurred in Jerusalem, the same city where only a few weeks earlier they had publicly executed Jesus.

-From this historical data we can investigate the resurrection by weighing the alternatives and seeing what makes sense.
+From this historical data we can investigate the resurrection by weighing alternatives and seeing what makes sense.